50 Examples of Onomatopoeia You Never Thought of

 “A Visit from St. Nicholas” (popularly known as “The Night Before Christmas”) by Clement Clark Moore might have the best-known use of the Old English remnant “clatter”: “When out on the lawn there arose such a clatter / I sprang from the bed to see what was the matter.”
 A delightful use of both rhyme and onomatopoeia!

-A cliché is a phrase that is used over and over again—we’re all guilty of saying them.
+A cliché is a phrase that is used over and over again (kind of like an aphorism)—and we’re all guilty of saying them.
 In the 1800s, a French printer decided to make plates with common sayings on them that they could use repeatedly so they wouldn’t have to rewrite it every time.
 The noise the plate made when printing the words sounded like “cliché.”
 This is one of the more surprising onomatopoeia examples.
 So you’ll probably also be impressed by the surprising origins of slang words that you use all the time.